farishta4898/Virtual-Object-Recognition-Robot-using-Webots/README.md

 Thus our virtual body is created for further simulation. <br> <br>

 <h4>Controller Code: </h4>
-Now I'm going to explain the controller part of our robot.
-Here we can see the controller code in C++.
+Here comes the controller part of our robot.
+The controller code was implemented in C++.
 Initially, we imported all the necessary header files then we defined the time step which 64ms. <br>
 After defining the robot and distance sensor pointer, we instructed the sensors to take input after